Watering your garden: the complete guide

 Ultimately there are no strict rules when it comes to watering, but we can be sure that irregular or insufficient watering is a sure-fire way for your plants to come into difficulty.
 By keeping up a proper watering regime, you can help your garden to thrive all year round.

-For more tips on maintaining a healthy garden (and greenhouse), check out the rest of our blog.
+For more tips on maintaining a healthy garden (and greenhouse), check out the rest of our blogs or check out this article on the RHS website.